CQCL/hugr/specification/hugr.md

 ## Functional description

 A HUGR is a directed graph.
-There are several different types of nodes, and several different types of edges, with different semantics, described below.
+There are several different types of node, and several different types of edge, with different semantics, described below.

 A node usually has additional data associated with it, which we will refer to as its *node weight*.